Application for a Doctoral Degree

 3. Requirements of your graduate center have to be fulfilled: The program you defined in your supervision agreement needs to be fulfilled.
 If it is not, the application for a doctoral degree remains invisible in your account.
 If this is the case, you need to contact your graduate center.

 Here you find a full list of the documents needed for handing in your thesis in doc-gs.
 This applies to all doctoral applications independent from the version of the doctoral regulations that apply.

 If you click to the German version of this website you find help for filling in the necessary documents in German.
 If you don't read German and need help, please write an email to firstname.lastname@example.org.
 We will go through the documents and fill them in together.

 What is the difference between examiner and reviewer?

 Strictly speaking, an examiner is a person who writes a review of your thesis and takes part in your oral examination.
 A person who writes a review but will not take part in your oral examination is a reviewer.
 Even if, in everyday language, those terms are usually used synonymously, examiner is the overall term.

 Who can be examiner in a doctoral examination?

-Examiners need to be "Hochschullehrer" (university teachers) in accordance with the Bayerisches Hochschulgesetz, i.e. they need an academic title equivalent to PD or Professor.
+Examiners need to be "Hochschullehrer" (university teacher) in accordance with the Bayerisches Hochschulgesetz (Bavarian Higher Education Act), i.e. they need an academic title equivalent to PD or Professor.
 The best way to prove that they have this title is a website with the title on it.
-In an international context the titles of "reader" and "lecturer" are the only exceptions that are accepted so far.
+In an international context, the titles of "reader" and "lecturer" are the only exceptions that are accepted so far.
 TUM Junior Fellows are also eligible as primary examiners for their own employees and as examiners in doctoral examinations.
 For more details, please consult the Regulations for the Award of doctoral Degrees at TUM, section 10.